-Here’s why you should go for tiger safari in Tadoba National Park: in 2014, 65 tigers were spotted in Tadoba (29 in Tadoba, 24 in Pench National Park and 5 in Navegaon Nagzira Tiger Reserve).
-Yes, that is good news and an invitation as well!
-This national park, situated in Chandrapur district of Maharashtra, is spread over an area of about 625 sq kms.
-The best time to spot tigers in Tadoba is during the summer, when they spend time in Tadoba Lake and waterholes like Pandharpauni and Panchadhara.
-The other fact that makes Tadoba a great place for tiger sighting is that there is no core area that is not open for visitors, hence you have better chance to spot wildlife.
+Here’s why you should opt for a tiger safari in Tadoba National Park: In 2014, 65 tigers were spotted in the Tadoba region (29 in Tadoba, 24 in Pench National Park, and 5 in Navegaon Nagzira Tiger Reserve).
+This is not only good news but also an open invitation!
+Situated in the Chandrapur district of Maharashtra, this national park spans an area of about 625 sq km.
+The best time to spot tigers in Tadoba is during the summer when they frequent Tadoba Lake and waterholes like Pandharpauni and Panchadhara.
+Another advantage of Tadoba is that there’s no core area off-limits to visitors, enhancing your chances of wildlife sightings.

-Tadoba is reckoned to be the largest national park in Maharashtra and is home to mammals like tiger, leopard, sloth bear, gaur, striped hyena, nilgai, dhole, small Indian civet, sambar, spotted deer, barking deer, jungle cat, chital, and four-horned antelope.
-One has the good opportunity to sight 74 species of butterflies here along with 195 species of birds.
+Tadoba is reputed to be the largest national park in Maharashtra.
+It is home to mammals like the tiger, leopard, sloth bear, gaur, striped hyena, nilgai, dhole, small Indian civet, sambar, spotted deer, barking deer, jungle cat, chital, and four-horned antelope.
+Furthermore, one can spot 74 species of butterflies and 195 species of birds.

 Satpura National Park, Madhya Pradesh

-Satpura National Park in Madhya Pradesh is a part of a unique central highland ecosystem.
-Although, this national park remains unexplored by tourists, Satpura is one of the favourite haunts of Bengal tigers.
-The national park is spread over an area of about 524 sq km and is home to many wildlife species including the tiger and the leopard.
-The dense forest is the perfect shelter for the tigers that mark large territories for themselves here.
-Since, the national park is still unexplored, the wild animals here roam freely and without any fear.
-Summer is the best time for tiger sighting as these big cats can be spotted near the water holes and at River Sonbhadra, where they come for a swim.
+Satpura National Park in Madhya Pradesh is part of a unique central highland ecosystem.
+Although this national park remains largely unexplored by tourists, Satpura is one of the favorite haunts of Bengal tigers.
+The national park covers an area of about 524 sq km and is home to numerous wildlife species, including the tiger and leopard.
+The dense forest provides an ideal shelter for the tigers, which establish vast territories for themselves.
+Since the park remains largely uncharted, wild animals roam freely and without fear.
+Summer is the best time for tiger sightings as these majestic cats can often be seen near water holes and the River Sonbhadra, where they come to swim.

-Satpura National Park is a newer establishment and is probably amongst those few wildlife reserves where one is allowed to explore the park on foot (led by a guide).
-Apart from tigers, the park is home to hyena, leopards, gaur, sambar, chital, barking deer, chin Kara, mouse deer, wild boars, wild dogs, bears, black bucks, foxes, porcupines and flying squirrel.
+Satpura National Park is a relatively new establishment and is among the few wildlife reserves where visitors are allowed to explore on foot, accompanied by a guide.
+Apart from tigers, the park is home to hyenas, leopards, gaurs, sambars, chitals, barking deer, chinkaras, mouse deer, wild boars, wild dogs, bears, blackbucks, foxes, porcupines, and flying squirrels.

 Pench National Park, Madhya Pradesh

-Tiger sighting remains the utmost interest of wildlife lovers in Pench National Park, however, the commonly spotted animals like Chausingha, Flying Squirrel, Sloth Bear and Spotted Deer also manages to grab attention of the visitors.
-The national reserve is home to about 33 species of mammals, 50 species of birds and 30 species of reptiles.
-It is also a great place for bird watching as this national park is a safe shelter for about 150 species of birds.
+While tiger sightings remain the primary interest for wildlife enthusiasts in Pench National Park, other commonly spotted animals, such as the Chausingha, Flying Squirrel, Sloth Bear, and Spotted Deer, also captivate visitors.
+The reserve is home to about 33 species of mammals, 50 species of birds, and 30 species of reptiles.
+Additionally, it is an excellent location for bird watching, as the park provides a safe haven for approximately 150 bird species.

 Nagarhole National Park, Karnataka

-A lesser known national park, Nagarhole is said to be one of the safest places for Indian tigers.
-Living in an uninterrupted atmosphere, tigers can have their unperturbed large territories here.
-Although tiger sighting is unpredictable, it has comparatively increased from early 2000.
-Most of the tiger sightings here are reported on the bank of Kabini River that flows through this national park.
-Apart from the tigers the national park is also famed for its large population of elephants.
-This scenic wildlife reserve is situated in Kodagu district of Karnataka and is spread over an area of about 643 sq kms.
-Nagarhole along with Bandipur National Park, Mudumalai National Park and Wayanad Wildlife Sanctuary make for the largest protected area in South India covering 2183 sq kms of area in total.
+A lesser-known national park, Nagarhole is considered one of the safest habitats for Indian tigers.
+In this undisturbed environment, tigers can claim vast, uninterrupted territories.
+Although tiger sightings are unpredictable, they have seen a relative increase since the early 2000s.
+Most tiger encounters here are reported along the banks of the Kabini River, which flows through the park.
+Besides tigers, Nagarhole is also renowned for its sizable elephant population.
+This picturesque wildlife reserve is located in the Kodagu district of Karnataka, covering an area of about 643 sq km.
+Together, Nagarhole, Bandipur National Park, Mudumalai National Park, and Wayanad Wildlife Sanctuary form the largest protected region in South India, encompassing a total of 2183 sq km.

-Dotted with the teak and rosewood trees, Nagarhole National Park is home to predators like tiger, leopards, wild doh, hyena and sloth bear.
-The herbivores like spotted deer, barking deer, for-horned antelope and elephants are the most commonly spotted animals here.
-The national park is also the haven for birdwatchers as about 270 bird species consider it their home.
+Adorned with teak and rosewood trees, Nagarhole National Park shelters predators such as tigers, leopards, wild dogs, hyenas, and sloth bears.
+Among the herbivores, animals like the spotted deer, barking deer, four-horned antelope, and elephants are commonly observed.
+Additionally, the park is a paradise for birdwatchers, as around 270 bird species call it home.